Japan's Path to Aviation Decarbonisation: The Role of SAF

 Sustainable Aviation Fuel in Japan: Strategy, Supply Challenges, and the Role of Book and Claim

 Japan has committed to achieving net-zero greenhouse gas emissions by 2050.
 This national pledge places all sectors under pressure to decarbonise, including aviation, a sector of strategic importance for an island nation.
-As a country surrounded by sea with a growing tourism sector, Japan depends heavily on-air travel for international transport, making emissions reduction essential rather than optional.
+As a country surrounded by sea with a growing tourism sector, Japan depends heavily on-air travel for international transport, making emissions reduction in this sector particularly important.

 Rather than pursuing isolated initiatives, the government has fostered a coordinated strategy.
 Since April 2022, the Ministries of Economy (METI) and Transport (MLIT) have jointly led a Public-Private Council on SAF to integrate efforts across industry and agencies.
 This collaborative approach underlines Japan's view that decarbonising aviation requires enduring partnerships, rigorous planning, and alignment with broader climate commitments.